incubyte/project-playbook-template/day-0/pre-kick-off-activities.md

 ## Kickoff Questionnaire
 To start the onboarding process efficiently, it's crucial to collect all necessary information.
 Strategic questions demonstrate that you're thinking about the big picture, not just providing a one-size-fits-all service.
-You can achieve this by creating a project kickoff questionnaire using [this](https://forms.office.com/Pages/DesignPageV2.aspx?origin=NeoPortalPage&lang=en-US&subpage=design&id=JHWwBa_yGkG1qaX-5iKHElej1G4gZDdNveRn3LzXXq1UQUIxOFpBWUIwTjRSWlRQSVBaMFVGWFVFSS4u) template.
+You can achieve this by creating a project kickoff questionnaire using [this](https://forms.office.com/Pages/DesignPageV2.aspx?origin=NeoPortalPage&lang=en-US&subpage=design&id=JHWwBa_yGkG1qaX-5iKHElej1G4gZDdNveRn3LzXXq1UQUIxOFpBWUIwTjRSWlRQSVBaMFVGWFVFSS4u) template [Need Update].

 ### How to use this questionnaire template
 - Review all the questions in the questionnaire before generating the survey link.